ytsurkan/uni-tasks/README.md

 # uni-tasks

 Basic implementation of task-based concurrency library.
+It can be used as a building block for components which support asynchronous operations (e.g. DemoComponentTest.cpp).

 #### Building instructions
 1. Clone repository.